wp-plugins/jabber-feed/readme.txt

 button, the providden Jabber login and connection parameters will be tested and the node will be created with all its tree.
 If anything goes wrong, you will be informed about it.

+The providden Jabber account can have no right to create the required post/ node, but then it must be created first and publisher rights at least must have been given.

 == Manage Posts ==